-Ah, one of those Viennese squares where every building on it counts as “historical”.
+Ah, one of those central Viennese squares where every building on it counts as “historical”.
 Although relatively small, Josefsplatz manages to feature a palace, an ancient church and perhaps Vienna’s greatest Baroque jewel among its surrounds.

 - Home to the national library, parts of the Hofburg palace complex and the Augustinerkirche church

 - Named after one of the more progressive Emperors: Joseph II